-Chapter 1: Build and Test a Standard House
+Build and Test a Model Solar House

-The overall goal of this engineering project is to design and construct an energy-efficient house that is able to keep a steady inside temperature and can be heated by the sun.
+The goal of this engineering project is to construct and test the energy efficiency and solar heat gain of a model house.
 You will be working with a model rather than a full-sized house, but the principles are the same.
-By the end of this project, you will understand the heat transfer basics and design principles that you would need to design an energy-efficient house.